Skip to Content

 1Students must choose only one language to fulfill the 8 unit requirement.

-The Intercultural Studies Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Intercultural Studies Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus the local SCC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements.

 Student Learning Outcomes